nateGeorge/python2-python3-syntax-updator/README.md

 `grep -rnw '.' -e "print "` in a linux terminal.

 # Alternatives
-To fix up files in ways of more than just the 'print' function, run `2to3 -n -w .` in the directory of a python project.
+To fix up files in more ways than just the 'print' function, run `2to3 -n -w .` in the directory of a python project.